-The FAER Awards Committee is pleased to announce that up to ten awards will be presented at our FAER Conference in fall of 2021.
-To make a nomination, complete the Award Nomination Form.
+The FAER Awards Committee is pleased to announce that up to ten awards will be presented at our FAER Conference in fall of 2023.
+To make a nomination, complete the Award Nomination Form by October 20, 2023.
 Recipients will be honored at the Conference during the awards luncheon.
 In order to honor Floridians who have made significant contributions to improving the lives of those who are visually impaired, nominees for the following awards are being sought:

 The Leadership in Government Award